 You are welcome to partner up with a friend to share your private lessons with.
 This helps give the dogs a break as we can take turns working and also helps financially.
 You will be given access to the training videos right after your first private lesson.

-Cost: Privates are $70/hour.
+Cost: Private one hour lessons are $84/hour (discounted to $80 for cash/Zelle/Apple Pay).
 Private lessons are always payable at the time of the lesson or in advance.
 And yes, we do start agility training with very young puppies - as young as 8 weeks.
 Obviously they are too young to jump or work on actual obstacles but there is plenty of fun/work to be done with any age dog before they do these things anyway.
 And as your puppy is growing up, you will be developing a great relationship whether you go on to compete or not.

 Once again, the type of training done is POSITIVE, reward-based training.
 Dogs are never forced to do anything in agility.
 I am a strong believer in teaching dogs how to think for themselves (shaping behaviors) which creates a more confident dog.
 Dogs are allowed to learn at their own pace and are rewarded for making the choices that we like.
 Just like children, every dog is different.
 Your dog may not progress at the same rate as other dogs.
 I embrace these differences and work with each dog as an individual.